nexusdev/hack-recovery/README.md

-ensure we are aware of the owner
+Ensure we are aware of the owner.